Challenge 2023 Jewelry and Travel

 Getting to know countries, people, landscapes or cities, different cultures, lifestyles, food, clothes, habits.
 Experiencing the world increases our awareness of being just another tiny grain of sand in this immense universe.
 It allows us to learn more about our surroundings and about ourselves.

 We can travel alone or with company, without a destination or with maps.
-We can travel by car, boat, plane or train - and the way we absorb time and landscape will be totally different.
+We can travel by car, boat, plane or train - and the way we absorb time and space will be totally different.

 We can be tourists with scheduled guided tours or travelers with no destination or return date.